 Here, you’ll be able to see a breakdown of your overall traffic by channel.
 There will be the usual suspects like organic, social and email.
 But there will also be direct traffic.

-A more simple (and not so accurate way) of measuring your offline marketing campaigns is by assessing your brand searches.
+A more simple (but not so accurate way) of measuring your offline marketing campaigns is by assessing your brand searches.

 Head to your Google Search Console and select your website property.
 Click ‘search traffic’ in the left sidebar.
 Then select ‘search analytics’ from the drop-down menu.